Return to Prairie Mountain!

 The Science

 After we returned to Calgary from our December 29 Prairie Mountain sunrise hike, I started to wonder about the small anomaly that led us to pick that day.
 Specifically, the fact that the day with the latest sunrise does not align with the winter solstice in the northern hemisphere.
-Before I get into the science, here’s another photo from that great morning.
+Before I get into the science, here’s another photo from that memorable morning.

 Looking northwest from the summit (December 29, 2023)

 I did some research and learned the interesting astronomical reasons for this phenomenon.
 I first looked up the sunrise/sunset tables for southern Alberta.
-The solstice occurred at 8:27pm on December 21, but the latest sunrise occurred more than a week later.
-Not only that, the date of our earliest sunset was well before the solstice… way back on December 12, to be exact.
+The solstice occurred at8:27 p.m. on December 21, but the latest sunrise occurred more than a week later.
+Not only that, the date of our earliest sunset was well before the solstice—way back on December 12, to be exact.

 What’s going on here?
 After all, these differences are not small.